walterrowe/magick-frames/README.md

 If these are unfamiliar terms, use my [Buy Me A Coffee](https://buymeacoffee.com/walterrowe/extras) 1-on-1 support page to set up a one-on-one video call.
 You will be using Magick Frames in no time.

-# December 2024 Updates
+# December 2024 Update

-The following options support the new solid border style choices.
+The following new options add solid border styles.

+The width of the solid border will be 1.5 percent in pixels of the length of the longest edge of the picture (ie. a 3000px long edge will have a 45px border).
+The interior pin-stripe will be 2 pixels wide.
+If a watermark is added to a solid border then the border on the watermarked edge will be extended to include the watermark.

 - (NEW) Option ` -so ` applies a plain solid border with pin-stripe between picture and border
 - (NEW) Option ` -sl ` places an image-based watermark to the plain solid border